 Promote Your Events on Social Media

 Volunteers, like most people, spend a lot of time on Facebook and Twitter.
-Your organization should have an established presence on social media and use it to promote community involvement.
+Your organization should have an established presence on social media and use it to promote community involvement and attract volunteers.
 Linking to a landing page from a status update, Tweet, or blog post provides a clear call to action for potential volunteers.
 Convert social media followers to volunteers by regularly promoting your events and making it clear that you are seeking new volunteers.

 Social media is also a great way to spotlight what’s happening in your organization.
 Share photos from volunteer events or thank you notes from individuals who have benefited from your nonprofit’s mission.
 Including a brief story or image increases the chances of engagement, and your landing page provides them with the perfect opportunity to sign up for your next event.